 Most people carry more than one of these simultaneously.
 Naming them separately matters because the answer to "I'm afraid of ceasing to exist" is different from the answer to "I'm afraid of leaving my children."
 Scripture is remarkably specific — if you look closely enough.

-A story: the night Marcus couldn't stop thinking about dying
+The night Marcus couldn't stop thinking about dying

 Marcus was forty-three, a deacon at his church, a man who prayed every morning and meant it.
 He had led more than one Bible study on eternal life.
 He believed what he taught.